Willi Ninja

-William Roscoe Leake (April 12, 1961 – September 2, 2006), better known as Willi Ninja, was an American dancer and choreographer best known for his appearance in the documentary film Paris Is Burning.
+William Roscoe Leake (April 12, 1961 – September 2, 2006), better known as Willi Ninja, was an American dancer and choreographer known for his appearance in the documentary film Paris Is Burning.

-Ninja, a gay man known as the godfather of voguing, was a fixture of ball culture at Harlem's drag balls who took inspiration from sources as far-flung as Fred Astaire and the world of haute couture to develop a unique style of dance and movement.
-He caught the attention of Paris Is Burning director Jennie Livingston, who featured Ninja prominently in the film.
-The film, both a critical and box office success, served as a springboard for Ninja.
+Ninja specialized in voguing and was a fixture of ball culture at Harlem's drag balls who took inspiration from sources as far-flung as Fred Astaire and the world of haute couture to develop a style of dance and movement.
+He caught the attention of Paris Is Burning director Jennie Livingston.
+The film served as a springboard for Ninja.
 He parlayed his appearance into performances with a number of dance troupes and choreography gigs.

-In 1989, Ninja starred in the music video for Malcolm McLaren's song "Deep in Vogue", which sampled the then-unfinished movie and brought Ninja's style to the mainstream.
-One year after this, Madonna released her number one song "Vogue", bringing further attention to the dancing style.
+In 1989, Ninja starred in the music video for Malcolm McLaren's song "Deep in Vogue", which sampled the then-unfinished movie.

+Ninja was a member of the LGBT community who died of AIDS complications in 2006.

 Early life

 Born at Long Island Jewish Medical Center in New Hyde Park, New York, Willi was a self-taught dancer and was perfecting his voguing style by his twenties.
 Willi was born to a black mother and was of mixed racial ancestry, claiming to have Irish, Cherokee, and Asian ancestors.
 It was from fellow voguers in Washington Square Park that Jennie Livingston first heard his name.
 While he did not create the form, he worked at refining it with clean, sharp movements to "an amazing level".
 His influences included Kemetic hieroglyphics, young Michael Jackson, Fred Astaire, Olympic gymnasts, and Asian culture.